mfsiat/Apex-Legends-Tracker/README.md

 - It's a production application so backend is really important.

 - We have full control over our application and the __API__

+### To run both backend and frontend at the same time

+- We will use concurently to run both back and front at the same time.